Ten Things You Never Knew About East Yorkshire

 It’s Home to the UK’s Biggest Yorkshire Pudding Factory

-One of the region’s greatest culinary exports is the Yorkshire Pud and the Aunt Bessie’s factory makes no less than 500 million a year, so we’ve got a lot to thank them for!
+One of the region’s greatest culinary exports is the Yorkshire Pud.
+The Aunt Bessie’s factory makes no less than 500 million a year, so we’ve got a lot to thank them for!

 It’s Paradise on Earth

-The small village of Londesborough was described by King James II as ‘paradise on earth’ in 1665, and we think it’s a title which could apply to the area as a whole to this day, so if you want to come and experience it for yourself, be sure to come and stay with us here at Pure Leisure.
+The small village of Londesborough was described by King James II as ‘paradise on earth’ in 1665, and we think it’s a title which could apply to the area as a whole to this day, so if you want to come and experience it for yourself, and learn more about East Yorkshire, be sure to come and stay with us here at Pure Leisure.